Friday, April 17, 2015

 2. Add onion and saute 3 min.

-3. Add garlic, chiles, chili powder, cumin, pepper, oregano, and salt and saute 2 min, stirring constantly.
+3. Add chiles, chili powder, garlic, cumin, oregano, pepper, and salt and sauté 2 min, stirring constantly.

 5. Remove from heat and serve.